ULHPC/resif/README.md

 ```

 Default behavior:
-`resif  bootstrap` will install EasyBuild in the default <rootinstall>: `/usr/local/<branch>/v<version>-<date>` where <branch> is the current branch of the repository at your sourcepath (which by default is `$HOME/.resif/src`), <version> the version of this same repository and <date> the date of the build day (the format is YYYYMMDD).
+`resif  bootstrap` will install EasyBuild in the default <rootinstall>: `$HOME/.local/resif/<branch>/v<version>-<date>` where <branch> is the current branch of the repository at your sourcepath (which by default is `$HOME/.resif/src`), <version> the version of this same repository and <date> the date of the build day (the format is YYYYMMDD).
 In particular, the EasyBuild module is going to be put in `<rootinstall>/core/modules/base/base/EasyBuild` under the name `install-<version>`.
 To use this EasyBuild, just load one of the files starting with LOADME in <rootinstall> (the choice depends on whether you want to install any new software inside this architecture or outside it: the LOADME suffixed with '-out-place' will put everything outside the rootinstall (see the [variables documentation page](https://gitlab.uni.lu/modules/infrastructure/wikis/variables) for further details.)) and your environment variables will be set up to make you able to load the module.

 ### Build

+Usage:

-Usage: `resif build [OPTIONS] [SWSETS]...`
+    resif build [OPTIONS] [SWSETS]...
       [SWSETS] TEXT...
 Software sets to deploy.

+```
 Options:
-```
-  --srcpath path                  Source path to the RESIF directory.
+  --srcpath TEXT                  Source path to the RESIF directory.
-  --configfile path               Specify path to a config file to load.
+  --configfile TEXT               Specify path to a config file to load.
-  --rootinstall path              Path to the root of an EasyBuild
+  --rootinstall TEXT              Path to the root of an EasyBuild
                                   installation (contains the various software
                                   sets deployed and the EasyBuild files).
                                   Softwares will be installed in
                                   <rootinstall>/<swset>/modules
+  --production                    Set this variable if you want to work with
+                                  the production branch of the RESIF
+                                  repository.
+(By default, work with the
+                                  production branch).
+Do not use with --devel or --branch !
+  --devel                         Set this variable if you want to work with
+                                  the devel branch of the RESIF repository.
+                                  (By default, work with the production
+                                  branch).
+Do not use with --production or --branch !
+  --branch TEXT                   Set this variable if you want to work with
+                                  the devel branch of the RESIF repository.
+                                  (By default, work with the production
+                                  branch).
+Do not use with --production or --branch !
+  --release TEXT                  Release tag or commit of the RESIF
+                                  repository to use.
+  --force                         Set this flag if you want to force build
+                                  even if release or branch of the existing stack doesn't match given ones.
-  --installdir path               Use if you don't want to deploy the software
+  --installdir TEXT               Use if you don't want to deploy the software
                                   inside the <rootinstall>.
 Softwares will
                                   then be deployed in
                                   <installdir>/<swset>/modules
-  --eb-sourcepath path            EasyBuild sourcepath.
+  --eb-sourcepath TEXT            EasyBuild sourcepath.
-  --eb-buildpath path             EasyBuild buildpath.
+  --eb-buildpath TEXT             EasyBuild buildpath.
   --eb-repository TEXT            EasyBuild repository type for successfully
                                   installed easyconfig files.
-  --eb-repositorypath path        EasyBuild path to the repository for
+  --eb-repositorypath TEXT        EasyBuild path to the repository for
                                   successuflly installed easyconfig files.
+  --eb-options TEXT               Any command line options to pass to
+                                  EasyBuild for the build.
   --buildmode [local|job]         Mode to build the software: either building
                                   locally or in a job.
   --mns [EasyBuildMNS|E|HierarchicalMNS|H|ThematicMNS|T]